Navigating the Complexities of RFI RFQ: A Comprehensive Guide for Businesses

 Leveraging Technology for RFI/RFQ Management

 Organizations still managing RFI/RFQ processes through email and shared drives face measurable disadvantages.
-Based on our platform data from Arphie:
+Based on platform data from Arphie:

-AI-native platforms reduce response cycles by 67% by:
+AI-native platforms reduce response cycles significantly by:

 • Suggesting responses from knowledge libraries of previous answers